JetBrains/teamcity-documentation/topics/git.md

 ## Git LFS

-TeamCity supports Git LFS for agent\-side checkout.
-To use it, install git 1.8.5\+ and Git LFS on the build agent machine.
+TeamCity supports Git LFS for agent-side checkout.
+To use it, install git 1.8.\+ and Git LFS on the build agent machine.
 Git LFS should be enabled using the `git lfs install` command (on Windows an elevated command prompt may be needed).
 More information is available in [Git LFS documentation](https://git-lfs.github.com/).

 <anchor name="internalProperties"/>